 - Database = Baptism Records, Minnesota Churches (accessible to Members Only)

 - Search Terms: Surname = zykowski, First Name = (blank for this search)

 - Search Method = Match First (the default)

 A separate guide “Searching for Churches” describes the steps required to search the databases in the “Churches” category.

 Step 1: Select a “Search For” category

-Here you select one of the four primary categories: People, Locations, Churches or Books.
-For the Phase 2.0 launch only the People and Churches category select boxes are displayed.
-The Locations and Books categories will be added for the Phase 2.3 release.
+Here you are required to select one of the four primary categories: People, Locations, Churches or Books.
+Only the People and Churches category select boxes are presently available.
+The Locations and Books categories will be added when they are completed.

 Select the “People” category.
 Then, you will also be required to select a “Life Event” sub-category (in Step 2).
-This is the only one of the four primary “Search For” categories that has sub-categories.
+The “People” category is the only one of the four primary “Search For” categories that has sub-categories.

 Step 2: Select a “Life Event” sub-category (required for the People category)

 Select one of the four sub-categories (Birth, Marriage, Death or Other).
 This step is only required when the People “Search For” category is selected (in Step 1).
 There are no sub-categories associated with the Churches category.